xelis-project/xelis-blockchain/README.md

 **NOTE**:
 - Balances and nonces are versioned, which means they are stored each time a change happened on disk.
 - Assets registered have in value their topoheight at which it was registered.
+- Supply and block rewards are only stored when the block is topologically ordered

 The database engine used is sled.
 It may changes in future.